pglen/pydbase/README.md

         ./pydbase.py -R     for re-index

-  The index is recreated; to be an identical index of the current file.
+  The index is recreated; as of the current file contents.
 This is useful if the index is lost (like copying the data only)

   If there is a data file without the index, the re-indexing is called automatically.
-(TODO)
+  In case of deleted data file, pydbase will recognize the dangling index and nuke it.

 ### TODO